wp-plugins/ewww-image-optimizer/readme.txt

 = Translations =

 Huge thanks to all our translators:
-Romanian translation by MediasInfo.ro
+Bulgarian translation by Ivan Arnaudov
-Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera Dutch translation by Ludo Rubben
+Dutch translation by Ludo Rubben
+French translation by Bruno Tritsch, Nicolas Juen, Philippe Dupuit, Jean-Baptiste Gourdin, Dominique Goethals, Mickaël Chapusot, and Guillaume Thibord
-Polish translation by Grzegorz Janoszka
+German translation by Christian Herrmann and Ralf Platschi Italian translation by  Umberto Moroni, Alexander Gevak and Fabrizio Balestrieri Polish translation by Grzegorz Janoszka
-Russian translation by Elvis of turkenichev.ru Portuguese translation by Pedro Marcelo de Sá Alves
+Portuguese (Brazil) translation by Pedro Marcelo de Sá Alves and Celso Azevedo Romanian translation by Iosif Kadar of MediasInfo.ro Russian translation by Elvis of turkenichev.ru
+Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera Swedish translation by Alexander Widén
+Turkish translation by sfatih

+In progress translations:
+Portuguese (Portugal)
+Vietnamese
+Indonesian
+Hebrew

 If you would like to help translate this plugin (new or existing translations), register for an account at our online translation hub: http://translate.ewww.io/